hpe-dev-incubator/hpe-dev-portal/content/platform/swarm-learning/home.md

 \-﻿ **How to optimize machine learning at the edge with HPE Swarm Learning**

-Ronald van Loon and Krishnaprasad Shastry, Chief Technologist at HPE, talked about optimizing Machine Learning at the edge with Swarm Learning.
+In this video Ronald van Loon and HPE Chief Technologist, Krishnaprasad Shastry, talk about optimizing machine learning at the edge with swarm learning

 <iframe width="560" height="315" src="https://www.youtube.com/embed/paBt6nvyTHQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>